MiladFaridnia/Mealio/README.md

 ### 💪 Nutrition Dashboard
 Understand your daily macros (proteins, carbs, fats) and micros (vitamins, minerals) to make informed food choices.

+### 💡 Light & Dark Theme
+Enjoy a comfortable viewing experience in any lighting condition with beautifully designed Light and Dark themes.

 ### 🔄 Sync with Fitness Gadgets
 Connect Mealio with your favorite fitness apps and wearable devices for complete health monitoring.